gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Create a .gitignore file

 While the `init` task does not automatically create a Git repository, the `init` task generates a simple `.gitignore` file to make it easier for you to set up a Git repository.
 This `.gitignore` file ignores Gradle's build outputs.

+### Plugin authoring features

+#### Public method to create SourceDirectorySet instances

+The `SourceDirectorySet` type is often used by plugins to represent some set of source directories and files.
+Previously, it was only possible to create instances of `SourceDirectorySet` using internal types.
+This is problematic because when a plugin uses internal types it can often break when new versions of Gradle are released because internal types may change in breaking ways between releases.

+In this release of Gradle, the `ObjectFactory` service, which is part of the public API, now includes a method to create `SourceDirectorySet` instances.
+A plugin can now use this method instead of the internal types.

 ## Promoted features